Yves Klein and His Artist Family*

 Portrait of Rotraut and Yves Klein during their trip in the United States, 1961, New York Harbor, photo ©: All rights reserved

-With Yves Klein and His Artist Family Fred, Marie and Rotraut, the Stedelijk Museum Schiedam once again offers an exhibition that sheds light on international artists from an unexpected and Dutch perspective.
+With Yves Klein and His Artist Family, the Stedelijk Museum Schiedam once again offers an exhibition that sheds light on an international artists from an unexpected and Dutch perspective.
 Previous examples include Manzoni in Holland (2019) and Yayoi Kusama: The Dutch Years 1965-1970 (2023-2024).
-These exhibitions have laid the foundation for introducing Yves Klein and His Artist Family to a wide and varied audience.
+These exhibitions have laid the foundation for introducing Yves Klein and His Artist Family, a family of globally celebrated artists, to a wide and varied audience.

 Publication